Best Privacy-First Analytics Compared: Plausible vs Fathom vs Umami + 4 More

 |---|---|---|---|---|---|---|

-Every privacy-first provider stays under 2ms of script execution and 10ms of task duration.
-For context, GA4 burns 17ms of script time, 28ms of task time, and allocates +2.5 MB of heap.
+Every privacy-first analytics provider stays under 2ms of script execution and 10ms of task duration.

-EU cookie acceptance rates dropped to 40-58% across member states in 2026 (CNIL guidance, February 2026).
-Cookie-based analytics (GA4, Matomo with default settings) lose 40-60% of their traffic data to "Reject All" clicks.
-Cookie-free providers capture close to 100%.
+EU cookie acceptance rates dropped to 40–58% across member states in 2026 (CNIL guidance, February 2026).
+Cookie-based analytics like GA4 and default Matomo lose 40–60% of their traffic data to "Reject All" clicks.
+All seven privacy-first analytics tools in this comparison capture close to 100%.

 Matomo's CNIL Exemption

-Matomo is the only analytics platform with a formal consent exemption from the CNIL (France's data protection authority).
-The exemption applies when Matomo is used for audience measurement only, with IP masking, 13-month cookie caps, and no third-party data sharing.
-However, Matomo's default configuration uses cookies - you must explicitly configure it for cookie-free mode to get this benefit.
+Matomo is the only analytics platform with a formal consent exemption from France's data protection authority.
+The exemption requires IP masking, 13-month cookie caps, and no third-party data sharing.
+However, Matomo's default configuration uses cookies - you must explicitly configure cookie-free mode to qualify.

 25–45% of users block trackers (Blockthrough Ad-Block Report 2026).
 Even privacy-first scripts hosted on known domains (plausible.io, cloud.umami.is) get blocked at the DNS level.